RaspberryPiFoundation/weather-station/README.md

   Expected result: `Query OK, 0 rows affected (0.05 sec)`

   Press `Ctrl - D` or type `exit` to quit MySQL.

+1. Update the to the local MySQL credentials file with the password for the root user that you chose.

+  `nano credentials.mysql`

+  The PASSWORD field is probably the only one you need to change (unless you also chose `raspberry`).
+The double quotes `"` enclosing the values are important so take care not to remove them by mistake.

 1. Remove the fake hardware clock package.

   ```